The Analytics and Data Solutions department provides four main types of services:

-- helps insulate the application from other applications written against that data
+- helps insulate the application from other applications using the data

-- any additional application can reference the data warehouse instead of the source application
+- any additional application that wants to use the data can reference the data warehouse

 The Data Analytics service provides faculty and staff access to licensed university staff and software to create standard reports and visualization for common business or college information.
 There are also predictive tools for decision makers.